aarongorka/aarongorka-com/content/blog/cms-project.md

 A simple script, it finds the TG (Target Group) for the calling instance and waits for the healthchecks for that instance to be "in service".

+This is important because it closes the gap between the time it takes for your application to start up, and the draining period of the previous instance that's being terminated.
+Your application takes too long to boot?
+You've now got one unhealthy instance (according to the load balancer) and one instance that's being terminated (and draining, therefore serving no inbound requests).
+So, we wait for the current instance to finish healthchecks on the load balancer before firing `cfn-signal` and moving on to the next instance.

-This was relatively painless, the only mildly inconvenient part being that there is no convenient API for finding the TG for an application, and that 2 TGs may exist at the same for a stack when the TG needs updating (replacing), necessitating quite a few API calls.
+Implementing this was relatively painless, the only mildly inconvenient part being that there is no convenient API for finding the TG for an application, and that 2 TGs may exist at the same for a stack when the TG needs updating (replacing), necessitating quite a few API calls.

+I have no regrets here; this is a strategy I have used before and will continue to use for any future projects that run on ASGs.
+Deployments should be as deterministic as possible, wait for all healthy signals and immediately fail at any sign of something not working.

 ### Waiting for the CMS to start

 The CMS that we're dealing with is quite unusual for an application that needs to be run in the cloud.
 It:

   * Has no API to tell whether it has started
-  * Does not even know when it has started
+  * Does not know itself when it has started
   * Does not reliably start at all
   * Does not reliably fail in the same way when it doesn't start
   * Does not reliably fail, can get stuck indefinitely